GabeScott/standard-works-vault/General Conference/2003 October - An Enduring Testimony of the Mission of the Prophet Joseph.md

 David Whitmer

-Martin Harris”2
+Martin Harris”[^2]

-Those you love can have more than the physical evidence given those witnesses by what they saw and heard.
-Those three witnesses had something more, something we all need.
+Those you love can have more than the physical evidence given to those witnesses by what they saw and heard.
+Those three witnesses had something more—something we all need.
 The Holy Ghost bore witness to their minds and hearts that what they saw and heard was true.
 The Spirit told them that the angel was from God and that the voice was that of the Lord Jesus Christ.
 That witness of the Spirit was given to them and many who were not there.
 It is a witness that can, if we qualify for the companionship of the Holy Ghost, be ours and stay with us forever.

 The Three Witnesses never denied their testimony of the Book of Mormon.
 They could not because they knew it was true.
 They made sacrifices and faced difficulties beyond what most people ever know.
 Oliver Cowdery gave the same testimony about the divine origin of the Book of Mormon as he lay dying.
 But in the times of trial, they wavered in their faith that Joseph was still God’s prophet and that the only way to come unto the Savior was through His restored Church.
 That they continued to affirm what they saw and heard in that marvelous experience, during long periods of estrangement from the Church and from Joseph, makes their testimony more powerful.

 The Lord gave the witness of the Spirit without the same physical evidence to others who were severely tested by opposition and tribulation.
-Brigham Young, John Taylor, Heber C. Kimball, and many others stayed steady in their testimony.
+Brigham Young, John Taylor, Heber C. Kimball, and many others stayed steady in their testimonies.
 They endured in faith because they paid the price to keep the companionship of the Holy Ghost and the burning testimony He alone brings.

 Because of that, they had more than a memory of the moment when the Spirit whispered to their minds and hearts that God lived, that Jesus was the Christ, and that Joseph was their prophet.
 And they had more than a memory of the feeling of peace and the joy that witness brought.
 Because they qualified for the companionship of the Holy Ghost, they could say in every circumstance, however difficult: “I knew it then.
 I felt it was true then.
 I feel so now.”